WatchDogStudios/Cassandra/README.md

 * Additional services (orchestration, UGC, messaging) & Go microservices layer
 * Expanded frontend (agent detail, metrics charts)
 * Docker / Compose & CI pipelines

+## UGC Upload & Metadata (prototype)

+The current codebase now includes the first slice of a UGC pipeline:

+* **Domain models** – `core::platform::models` defines `ContentMetadata`, `UploadSession`, and related enums for tracking uploads, access visibility, and project-scoped storage preferences.
+* **Persistence contract** – `core::platform::persistence::ContentStore` abstracts storage providers.
+The in-memory implementation is wired into `InMemoryPersistence` so tests and early flows can exercise listing and querying metadata without an external database.
+* **Listing support** – a `ContentQuery` struct drives filtered listings by tenant, project, tags, and free-text matching across filenames and metadata attributes.
+* **Pluggable storage settings** – `ProjectStorageSettings` and additions to `TenantSettings` capture the target bucket/prefix configuration that real backends can interpret when wiring S3, Azure Blob, etc.

+### Upload session flow (planned wiring)
+1. Client requests an upload; the platform creates an `UploadSession` (status `Pending`) with a signed URL/header set for direct-to-storage uploads.
+2. Client transfers the blob to storage.
+3. Client (or storage webhook) finalises the session via `ContentStore::record_content_metadata`, transitioning the session to `Completed` and recording the blob metadata.
+4. Downstream services can list or fetch UGC using the metadata catalogue while respecting tenant and project boundaries.

+Middleware for rate limiting and validation is slated to sit in front of the session creation endpoint; see the "Security hardening" notes for the current plan.

+## Observability & Logging Scaffolding

+Shared utilities under `cncommon::observability` lay the groundwork for unified telemetry across services:

+* `InMemoryMetricsRegistry` – captures counters, gauges, and histograms with label support.
+Ideal for unit tests or early prototypes before wiring to Prometheus / OpenTelemetry exporters.
+* `LogPipeline` + `LogSink` – fan-out hub for structured log forwarding.
+An `InMemoryLogSink` is provided for tests; production sinks can forward to OTLP, Loki, or vendor APIs.
+* `LogEvent` carries component identifiers, tenant/project context, and arbitrary JSON metadata so audit trails remain multi-tenant aware.

+These utilities are lightweight, but already power unit tests to guarantee metrics and logs are emitted and captured.
+Future work will expose builders to plug them into the eventual HTTP gateway and background workers.

+## Security Hardening Checklist (in progress)

+To protect UGC uploads and multi-tenant workloads, the following items are being actively designed:

+* **Rate limiting** – per-tenant counters built on the metrics registry will feed sliding-window throttles for upload/session creation APIs.
+* **Tenant isolation** – storage metadata always records both tenant and project IDs; any persistence implementation must enforce these in query filters.
+* **Audit & observability** – every upload and metadata mutation will emit structured `LogEvent`s so downstream SIEM tooling can detect anomalies.
+* **End-to-end tests** – forthcoming integration specs will exercise the happy path (upload + metadata listing) alongside boundary cases (cross-tenant access, oversized objects, expired sessions).

+Contributors interested in these areas can start by reading the `ContentStore` trait and the observability helpers before proposing concrete integrations.

 ---
 This doc reflects the in-flight prototype state; expect breaking changes until a tagged pre-release.